+On-site healthcare through our nurse practioner is available to residence students at NCC’s Health Centre.
 The Residence Directors arrange doctor and dentist appointments, transportation, activities, and act as custodians to students in need of personal care or in case of an emergency.

 Beautiful residential dormitories on the NCC campus allow students to experience all that NCC has to offer.
 Boys’ and Girls’ dormitories are separate facilities, each with a Residence Director and a Residence Assistant living onsite to guide and mentor students.
 These live-in care-givers help students develop solid, character-building relationships.

 NCC’s HomeStay Program offers students the opportunity to experience Canadian culture while living with a carefully chosen and matched family as one of their own.
 Families invited to participate in NCC’s HomeStay Program are individually selected from alumni, faculty, staff, families of Canadian students and other long-standing friends of the school.
 HomeStay students are included in all school sponsored activities and residential programing.

 Airport pickup is arranged for new students arriving at Toronto Pearson International Airport or Buffalo-Niagara International Airport.
 Students arriving for the first time are met by NCC representatives to reassure inexperienced travelers and their parents.

 Campus Dining Room